|Home | For sale | Site map | Contact information | Guest book | Stielhandgranate 24 menu|

 made by a number of the same makers that manufactured the

 Stielhandgranate.
-But at least one example has turned up made by a
+But at least two examples have turned up made by a

-hitherto unknown maker that did not manufacture any Stielhandgranate 24
+hitherto unknown makers that did not manufacture any Stielhandgranate 24

 Nebelhandgranate 39 was marked in a special way to enable the users to easily distinguish it from the Stielhandgranate 24.
 As previously mentioned, the handle had a 2 cm wide white band around the middle.